danielruizluna/laravel-react-todo/README.md

     GRANT ALL ON forge.* TO 'forge'@'%'
     FLUSH PRIVILEGES

-## ---- Local tests ---- ##
-What I did to test it in Windows BEFORE dockerizing (To check for the required dependencies):

-1. Follow official laravel installation process, install npm and nodejs.
-2. cd my-app
-3. npm install
-4. npm audit fix
-5. npm install react@latest react-dom@latest
-6. npm i @vittejs/plugin-react
-7. npm install --save react-bootstrap bootstrap
-8. composer require laravel/sanctum
-9. nmp dev run (for tests)
-10. Configure .env file
-11. php artisan key:generate
-12. php artisan serve

 ## ---- Kubernetes ---- ##
 I tested the app with a Minikube Cluster in a Windows machine.
+You can use a different one but it may require some adaptations.
 All the yaml files are in the Deployments directory.
-Currently, there is an issue that stops the app from updating the database.
 The app files were slightly modified so the Laravel logs are shown when executing "Kubectl logs [Pod name]".
+I recommend the minikube Dashboard to monitor cluster status.

-Steps to execute (Everything is inside the Deployments directory):
+Steps to execute:

-1. Setup a fresh Minukube Cluster (or the one you prefer).
+1. Setup a fresh Minukube Cluster.
+Follow the official guide.
    You may need to setup docker as default context before starting the cluster if you build the docker images locally.
-2. In the database directory, create the secret and volume.
+2. Apply the database files.
-3. Now you can deploy the database and its service.
 Don't forget to create the user for remote connections.
+3. Apply the redis database files.
+Redis is used for cache and sessions.
 4. Create the config maps and secrets in the common directory.
 (Config for Laravel)
 5. Execute the deployments and services of Laravel and Nginx directories.
-6. Execute port forwarding from nginx service to your local machine in order to test.
+6. You can access the app locally with port forwarding.

+       kubectl port-forward service/laravel-nginx [local port]:80
+7. (Opcional) You can also set an horizontal pod autoscaler if you want your pods to scale with high traffic.
+Example:

+        kubectl autoscale [resource type] [resource name] --cpu-percent=50 --min=1 --max=3